department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-contact-center-review.md

   1. Create a Product Guide that covers all the functionality, the main user flow(s), any error conditions, and how the user can resolve those errors.
   1. The Product Guide must be a Word document or a PDF.
-  1. Createa a new folder in your team's Product folder called ```Contact Center.``` Store the Product Guide there.
+  1. Create a new folder in your team's Product folder called ```Contact Center.``` Store the Product Guide there.

 *If you're building new features for an existing service*: